Irys-xyz/bundlr-quests/README.md

 This repository has two branches:

--   `main`: Contains fully functional versions of each quest.
+-   `master`: Contains fully functional versions of each quest.
 This branch is provided for reference only.
 It is not recommended that you clone this branch.
 -   `framework`: Contains a partially built version of each quest.
 Clone this branch and finish the quest by following along with written or video tutorial.

 ## Quest 1: Bundlr SDK